- Do you offer a Masters degree in Psychology?

 The graduate division stipulates that you must have a minimum of a 3.0 GPA to be eligible to apply.
 There are no minimum scores cut-offs for the GRE.

-If you are applying to Clinical, the GRE Psychology subject test is required.
-If you are applying to Behavioral Neuroscience, Learning and Behavior, Quantitative, or Social, the GRE Psychology subject test is NOT required.
-If you are applying to Health, the GRE subject test in Psychology is not required but recommended.
-If you are applying to Developmental, the GRE Psychology subject test is not required but is recommended for applicants who did not major in Psychology or a closely related discipline.
-If you are applying to Cognitive, a GRE subject test in Psychology or other fields related to cognitive psychology is not required but encouraged.
-Official scores for the GRE Psychology subject test can not be more than five years old.
+Under normal circumstances, the GRE Psychology Subject Test would be required for all applications to the Clinical area.
+However, in light of the challenges posed by COVID-19, the GRE Psychology Subject Test will be optional for students submitting applications to our program in 2021 (i.e. for entry in Fall 2022).
+Applications will be accepted without GRE Psychology Subject Test scores.
+However, applicants offered admission to the Clinical program may be advised to take and submit GRE Psychology Subject Test scores prior to starting the program in Fall 2022.
+For details, see the Clinical area website.
+If you are applying to Behavioral Neuroscience, Learning and Behavior, Quantitative, or Social, the subject test is NOT required.
+If you are applying to Health, the subject test is not required but recommended.
+If you are applying to Developmental, the subject test is not required but is recommended for applicants who did not major in Psychology or a closely related discipline.
+If you are applying to Cognitive, the subject test in Psychology or other fields related to cognitive psychology is not required but encouraged.

 - What materials must I submit in order for my application to be complete?